-Marana Mass Video Song From Petta To Release At 8 PM Tonight!
+Marana Mass Video Song From Petta Released

 Petta, the Rajinikanth starrer directed by Karthik Subbaraj has emerged as a roaring success at the box office and the victorious run of the film continues.
 Anirudh Ravichander's songs are among the major positives of the movie and they gelled well with the narrative pattern of the movie.

 The picturisation of the songs have garnered extremely good reviews and now, the audiences can savour the video songs on the mini screens as well.
-Reportedly, Marana Mass video song from Petta will be unveiled at 8 PM tonight.
+The Marana Mass video song from Petta has been unveiled.

 Marana Mass song has been sung by SP Balasubrahmanyam, Anirudh Ravichander and others.
 The song had opened to a grand response in the theatres and now, the video song is sure to set some new records on YouTube as well.